AathiTira/AathithyaTiraviamS_Datahack/README.md

 # Method and Approach
 1. Loading the Data:

-    - Features and labels are loaded from separate CSV files.
+    - The Features and labels are loaded from separate CSV files.
     - The datasets are merged on the respondent_id column to create a unified DataFrame.

 2. Preprocessing: